reachuzair/reachuzair/README.md

 <h3 align="center">Machine Learning Engineer | Artificial Intelligence Specialist | Python Developer | Full Stack</h3>

-### 🚀 About Me
+🚀 About Me
-I am a Machine Learning and AI Engineer with 5+ years of experience in designing, developing, and deploying machine learning models and AI solutions.
-I specialize in leveraging Python, Javascript, TensorFlow, and PyTorch to create scalable AI systems that solve real-world challenges.
+I am a Software and AI Engineer with 10+ years of experience in designing, developing, and deploying Mobile, Web, and AI solutions.
+I specialize in leveraging React.js, Node.js, Python, Javascript, TypeScript, TensorFlow, and PyTorch to create scalable systems that solve real-world challenges.

-** I’m looking to collaborate on**
-- AI-Powered Applications
-- End-to-End Machine Learning Pipelines

-**Ask me about**
-- Explainable AI (XAI) Solutions
-- Scalable AI/ML Systems for Business

 ### Tools I work with
 <p>